 B.A., American University; M.A., Indiana University; Ph.D., University of Wisconsin-Madison

 John Rapp joined the faculty at Beloit College in 1986 where he teaches courses in comparative politics.
 He founded the Asian Studies program in 1987 and served as its chair for ten years.
-He also served as chair of the Political Science department from 1996-1999.
+He also served as chair of the Political Science department from 1996-1999 and again starting in 2014.
 From 2002-2005 he served as Director of Asian Studies Programming under the first installment of Beloit's Freeman Foundation grant.
 In 1988-89 he was interim director of the Center for Language Studies, Beloit's summer intensive language program.

 His primary teaching interests include Chinese politics, Communist and post-Communist systems, comparative democracies and electoral systems, and Chinese and comparative political thought.
-He also maintains a strong interest in German and European politics.
-Besides his regular comparative politics offerings, he teaches courses on comparative dissent, anarchism, and political fiction.
+Besides his regular comparative politics offerings, he teaches courses on comparative revolutions, dissent, anarchism, and political fiction.

 In March 2005 he led a faculty-staff study tour to Hong Kong and Guangdong in the People's Republic of China.
 In May 2006 he participated in a Beloit faculty-staff study tour to Hungary, and in the summer of 2007 he joined a faculty-staff travel group to China to help inaugurate Beloit's two new exchange programs in Kaifeng and Jinan.
 He also taught a concentrated mini-course on German politics at Beloit’s former exchange program in Hamburg, Germany in 1999.
-He presented a paper on “Neo-Anarchist Critiques of the State in the PRC” at the Manchester Worships on Political Theory in Manchester, England in September 2010.
 He has been selected to participate in several seminars for college professors over the years, including CIEE Faculty Development Seminars in Berlin (June 1990) and Hong Kong (1992), as well as the American Political Science Association (APSA) seminar on Japanese Politics (August 1990).
 His awards include the Beloit College Mouat Chair for Younger Faculty in International Studies from 1992-96, a faculty sabbatical grant to the University of Michigan in 1992-93 from the Program on Inter-institutional Collaboration in Area Studies (PICAS); a National Endowment for the Humanities Reading Grant for Private College Faculty (which included travel to Hungary) in May-June 1990; and a Pacific Cultural Foundation (PCF) Faculty Research Grant for the Fall of 2000.

-Pablo Toral, (2003), political science, associate professor and Mouat Junior Professor of International Studies
+Pablo Toral, (2003), political science, associate professor of International Relations and Environmental Studies.

-Pablo Toral, associate professor of international relations, joined the Beloit College faculty in the Fall of 2003.
-He teaches courses in international political economy, international relations theory, international governance, international relations of Latin America and Europe, peace studies, environmental politics and development.
+Pablo Toral, associate professor of international relations and environmental studies, joined the Beloit College faculty in the Fall of 2003.
+His teaching and research interests include international political economy, environmental politics, international relations theory, international governance and development, with a focus on Latin America and Europe.
 Pablo received his PhD in international relations from Florida International University in 2003.
 He also holds a BA in journalism and an MA in international studies.
-His main research interests include multinational enterprises, development, international relations theory and social theory.

 His publications include Multinational Enterprises in Latin America since the 1990s (New York: Palgrave Macmillan, 2011), Latin America's Quest for Globalization: The Role of Spanish Firms (edited with Felix E. Martin.
 London: Ashgate, 2005) and The Reconquest of the New World.
 Multinational Enterprises and Spain's Direct Investment in Latin America (London: Ashgate, 2001).